Photooon/CQIL/train/README.md

 This directory contains scripts for fine-tuning and evaluation.
 After the paper was accepted, we discovered that using knowledge distillation to fine-tune the modified architecture led to better performance.
 Therefore, this repository provides scripts specifically for fine-tuning with knowledge distillation.

 To maintain compatibility with existing training and evaluation frameworks, we do not directly modify the model architecture during training and evalution of the CQIL model.
 Instead, we simulate concurrent computation at the layer level by modifying the inputs and outputs of the original model layers.
-For more details, please refer to the `LlamaDecoderLayer` and `LlamaModel` classes in `modeling_llama.py`.
+For more details, please refer to the `LlamaDecoderLayer` and `LlamaModel` classes in `train/models/LLaMA-7B/modeling_llama.py`.
 You can adjust the layers that share inputs by editing the `cqil_layers` property in the model's `config.json`.

-To avoid excessive memory usage from loading two large language models on GPUs simultaneously, we implement a strategy where the model is forwarded twice: once with and once without LoRA and CQIL layer modifications.
+To avoid excessive memory usage from loading two large language models on GPUs simultaneously, we implement a strategy where the model is forwarded twice: once with and once without LoRA and CQIL layer modification.
 This approach significantly reduces memory consumption while ensuring that fine-tuning process works efficiently.

 We also proide a tokenized toy dataset for fine-tuning LLaMA1, extracted from RedPajama with the same data mixture ratio as used in LLaMA1's pretraining.
-Since knowledge distillation is employed, you can substitute this dataset with any other tokenized dataset, such C4.
-The toy dataset can be downloaded from [Huggingface]().
+Since knowledge distillation is employed, you can substitute this dataset with any other tokenized dataset, such as C4.
+The toy dataset can be downloaded from [Huggingface](https://huggingface.co/datasets/LongWay89/LLaMA_tokenized_2K).
 Place it under `train/datasets`

 ## Example of Fine-tuning LLaMA-7B